Tag

 Until November 2021, Microsoft kept updating Windows 10, releasing two major feature updates each year.
 These feature updates have a specific version and a marketing name (like Creators Update or November 2021 Update) and come with new features, new apps, significant changes, and so on.
 As a result, Windows 10 has evolved a lot since it was first released in July 2015.

-From November 2021 onwards, Microsoft has changed the Windows 10 release cadence to align with , targeting annual feature updates in the second half of each year.
+From November 2021 onwards, Microsoft has changed the Windows 10 release cadence to align with Windows , targeting annual feature updates in the second half of each year.

 Getting back to your Windows 10 version, if you know the version number for your PC, here is how it translates into feature updates: